prashjet/popkinmocks/docs/source/user/background.md

 * 2D on-sky position $\mathbf{x}$, and
 * metallicity $z$.

 A simple (AKA single) stellar population (SSP) is a population of stars born at the same time and having the same initial chemical composition.
-In _popkinmocks_ we use a specific set of models ([Miles](http://miles.iac.es/pages/ssp-models.php)) for the spectra of SSPs.
+In _popkinmocks_ we use the ([MILES models](http://miles.iac.es/pages/ssp-models.php)) to represent the spectra of SSPs.
 Let's look at the spectrum of one SSP:

 ```{code-cell}
 import popkinmocks as pkm